rsdoiel/antenna/archives/2025/socal_north_2025.23.md

 ---

-## State Attorney General files lawsuit against Mike Nijjar, landlord at the center of LAist investigation
+## State attorney general sues Mike Nijjar, landlord at the center of LAist investigation

-date: 2025-06-12, updated: 2025-06-12, from: The LAist
+date: 2025-06-12, updated: 2025-06-13, from: The LAist

 One of the state’s largest landlords — the man at the center of an LAist investigation — is being sued for allegedly letting his properties fall into dangerous disrepair.